amunrarara/spellcrafter-lang/README.md

 Spellcrafter is an esoteric programming language that compiles to Elixir and runs on the Erlang BEAM.
 It's designed to bring a touch of magic to your code!

+#### This codebase was 100% created by Claude AI.

+I've released it as a wonder, and an interest, for the magnificent wonder that is LLM-generated code.

 ## Language Concepts

 - **Spellbook**: Module